mintoolkit/mint/README.md

 ```
 docker run -p 8080:8080 -p 50000:50000 -d -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts
 ```
 - Given Jenkins is now running as a containerized environment in the virtual machine, you need to make docker available in the Jenkins container, you can do this by bind mounting the virtual machine docker unix socket onto the jenkins container, note that to carry out this step you need to stop the running jenkins container, you can find the jenkins container ID by using the docker ps command, the commands to execute are highlighted below.
-This step is essential as it makes docker available in the Jenkins container, and with docker you can pull Slim Image which is to be used in furthur steps.
+This step is essential as it makes docker available in the Jenkins container, and with docker you can pull **Mint** app image which is to be used in furthur steps.
 ```
 docker ps
 ```